grahamstark/ScottishTaxBenefitModel.jl/docs/2-page-note.typ

 First, as well as modelling the outcomes of a policy in the conventional way, our model uses Conjoint Analysis of public acceptability data to give an indication of the policy’s popularity.
 This is novel and important.
-There are measures that might actually be popular with , but which policymakers have been unwilling to touch because of uncertainty about their electoral consequences@nettle_sp21_2023.
+There are measures that might actually be popular with the electorate, but which policymakers have been unwilling to touch because of uncertainty about their electoral consequences@nettle_sp21_2023.

-Second, we integrate health outcomes into the model@reed_examining_2024 .health measures: mental health and life expectancy, but only the former has so far been implemented.
-We build a model relating SF-12 scores to income and demographic characteristics.
-SF-12 is a widely used measure of an individual’s health-related quality of life, with two summary scores: the Physical Component Summary (PCS-12) and the Mental Component Summary (MCS-12).
+Second, we integrate health outcomes into the model@reed_examining_2024.
+We built a model relating SF-12 scores to income and demographic characteristics; SF-12 is a widely used measure of an individual’s health-related quality of life, with two summary scores: the Physical Component Summary (PCS-12) and the Mental Component Summary (MCS-12).
 The health model is estimated over 12 waves (2009/11-2020/22) of Understanding Society @institute_for_social_and_economic_research_understanding_2018 panel data